ucc23/ucc/_pages/DBs_edits.md

 Since KOPOSOV2008 is previous to this article, I assume the RA coordinate is incorrect here.

-Merged the 'Name' and 'OtherName' columns into a single 'Name' column.
+Merged the `Name` and `OtherName` columns into a single `Name` column.

 ### BORISSOVA2011

-- Converted 'RAJ2000, DEJ2000' in hms columns into degree values
+- Converted `RAJ2000, DEJ2000` in hms columns into degree values
 - Added 'VVV-CL' naming with leading zeroes

+### BORISSOVA2011

+- Combined the tables `tablea1` and `tableb1`

+The `Dist` column in Vizier is labeled as `kpc` but it contains clearly `pc` values.
+The inverted parallaxes differ substantially from the distance values.